-- Subjects must have chronic peripheral neuropathic pain present for than 6 months after
+- Subjects must have chronic peripheral neuropathic pain present for than 6 months

-sports injury, knee or hip replacement, hernia repair, thoracotomy, mastectomy,
+fall, sports injury, knee or hip replacement, hernia repair, thoracotomy, mastectomy,

 focal/localized burns or crush injury.